Mechanical squeezing via unstable dynamics in a microcavity

 The structure of the supplemental material is the following.
 In \secref{sec:T} we give the expression of the canonical transformation between the physical modes $\aop,\bop$ and the normal modes $\cop_1,\cop_2$.
 In \secref{sec:master-equation} we summarize the derivation of an approximate master equation for the normal mode $\cop_2$ and the asymptotic value of the minimal variance of the mechanical mode.
 In \secref{sec:optomechanical} we discuss the generation of mechanical squeezing in the presence of a standard mechanical dissipator describing weak coupling to a thermal bath.
 In \secref{sec:coherent-scattering} we provide detailed expressions for all coherent and dissipative rates in a coherent scattering setup.
+In \secref{sec:detection} we describe in detail the proposed squeezing detection scheme.